 - To unmute, tap Unmute @ and the Fleets will reappear in your feed.

-Twitter also said it is working on a live audio feature called Spaces that it will be tested and rolled out soon.
+Twitter also said it is working on a live audio feature called Spaces that will be tested and rolled out soon.
 The feature would allow users to talk in public group conversations.
+Users may also find more about Twitter retweets.